alexbakerdev/Landfill/readme.md

 # Landfill
 A customizable command-line scaffolding tool to speed up development for node and npm.

+## WIP

+Currently everything here is a WIP from the code to the distinct lack of docs.
+Would not recommend bothering with this until the docs are complete.
+Its published to npm because a group of us are using it at work.
+This section will be removed when I think its sufficiently documented/tested.

 ## Installation

 Install globally for cli usage.